Like any competition, The Blogable Fiction Marathon also has its rules, which you will find below.

 - The jury ranks all the stories, awarding points from 0 to 10.

-- For every round, the public will choose from the highest 60% of the stories, as explained in 3.11 above.
+- From round 1 through to round 4, the public will choose from the highest 70% of the stories, as explained in 3.11 above.

 - The votes of the public will be converted to a score, where the story with the most votes gets 10 points, second highest gets 9 points, third gets 8, etc. If more than one story has the same number of votes, they get the same points.
 Stories that have 0 votes also get 0 points.